-The City Hall subway station was the first ever line of the New York City Subway, opened in 1904, it was intended to be the pièce de résistance of the entire transit system.
+Using the 6 train as your own ten-car time machine, you’ll ride through and see abandoned stations that riders unknowingly pass by everyday, including the famed City Hall Station, which was the first-ever line of the New York City Subway.
+Opened in 1904, it was intended to be the pièce de résistance of the entire transit system.

-Built during the City Beautiful Movement; a reform introduced in 1890 to enhance American cities with gorgeous architecture, its design is grouped in with Central Park and Carnegie Hall – landmarks of NYC that came about from the interest of the wealthy.
-As you take a look inside, you’ll be absolutely mesmerised by the beautiful architecture, with similarities of a cathedral design peeking through.
+As you take a look inside, you’ll be absolutely mesmerized by the beautiful architecture, with similarities of a cathedral design peeking through.
 From vaulted ceilings, to brass chandeliers, there’s no station that’s quite as aesthetically pleasing as this one.
 It’s located just beneath the Municipal Building, in what used to be the epicenter of the city at that time.